Books & LiteratureEntertainment & CultureFacts & TriviaPeople

 27. Margaret Salinger believed there was another reason for her parents’ marriage

 In her 2001 memoir Dream Catcher, J.D.
-Salinger’s daughter states that her parents would not have been married or considered having her if it wasn’t for the fact that her father read the teachings of Lahiri Mahasaya, a guru of Paramahansa Yogananda, which brought the possibility of enlightenment to those following the path of the “householder.”
+Salinger’s daughter Margaret states that her parents would not have been married or considered having her if it wasn’t for the fact that her father read the teachings of Lahiri Mahasaya, a guru of Paramahansa Yogananda, which brought the possibility of enlightenment to those following the path of the “householder.”

 28. J.D Salinger’s son grew up to be an actor and a producer